cascadiajs/cascadiajs-2020/src/views/pages/content/covid-19.md

 # COVID-19 Updates

-In light of the dynamic, rapidly evolving COVID-19 situation around the world, we wanted to share an update and FAQ with the CascadiaJS community so that you all can plan appropriately.
-The CascadiaJS organizers are currently monitoring the COVID-19 situation daily to ensure the safety of our attendees, speakers, and staff.
-With this mind, we plan on updating this page on a regular basis.
+In light of the dynamic, rapidly evolving COVID-19 situation around the world, we&#39;re sharing an update and FAQ with the CascadiaJS community so that you all can plan appropriately.
+The CascadiaJS organizers are monitoring the COVID-19 situation daily to ensure the safety of our attendees, speakers, and staff.
+We plan on updating this page on a regular basis.

-First and foremost, we are still planning on holding CascadiaJS 2020 at Sunriver Resort on Sept 1-2.
+First and foremost, we are still planning on holding CascadiaJS 2020 at Sunriver Resort on September 1-2.
 We are in constant contact with Sunriver Resort and they are publishing information on the [actions they are taking](https://www.destinationhotels.com/sunriver-resort/resort/coronavirus-actions) to make sure that guests are safe when they visit.
 At the moment they are closed until May 15.

 ## Is the conference still happening?